rossprogram/rossprogram.github.io/students/faq.md

 they learn to communicate mathematical ideas clearly and to write convincing proofs of all of their assertions.
 One goal of this program is to provide a first step toward independent mathematical research.
-It is not oriented toward math contests and direct competition between students is avoided.
+It is not oriented toward math contests.
+Direct competition between students is discouraged.

 #### Is admission automatic?